How the Minox escapement works

 We’ll start with the most crucial and fastest moving part, the anchor:

 As you can clearly see in the picture on the right, the anchor has no pallets made of jewels.
+The pallets reduce wear and tear in watches due to their hardness.
+This is not necessary in a camera because of the comparatively very short running times.
 The surfaces that touch the escape wheel are even rough.
 Nevertheless, the accuracy of the oscillation for the shutter speeds is very good.
 So more precision is not required here.
 The bearing pins, on the other hand, are of excellent precision.
+The bearing pins run in the bearing points of a lever, which in turn is attached to the escapement housing in a rotatable, spring-loaded manner.

 Escape wheel

 The escape wheel’s pinion is in engagement with the barrel’s ring gear.
 This realizes the most important property of the escapement mechanism.
-It slows down the otherwise unhindered movement of the barrel, which is driven by its internal spring.
+It slows down the otherwise unhindered movement of the barrel.
 Let’ have a closer look at this module.

 Barrel and spring